 Defective Medications and Drugs

 By October 2011, the Food and Drug Administration had recalled 40 medications or related products through the year that it determined to be potentially dangerous to consumers.
-Some examples:

 - Acetaminophen tablets

 - Alcohol prep pads